 The objective of this course is to teach the student the basic principles involved in the design and operation of computer networks.
-Topics include computer network architectures and models, physical media and signaling, data link protocols, medium access control, routing and IP, transport services including TCP/UDP, network applications, local-area and widearea networks.
+Topics include computer network architectures and models, physical media and signaling, data link protocols, medium access control, routing and IP, transport services including TCP/UDP, network applications, local-area and wide-area networks.
 The course will consist of both a lecture portion and a hands-on laboratory.
 Prerequisite: COSC 235; COSC 260.

-COSC 380 - Artificial Intelligence and Robotics (4)
+COSC 380 - Artificial Intelligence (3)

 This course introduces the student to various aspects of artificial intelligence (AI), whose goals are the creation of more useful machines by making them more "intelligent."
-Topics include symbolic programming, representation and logic, search, learning, planning, uncertainty, image processing, natural language processing, genetic algorithms.
-Techniques learned are applied in a robotics laboratory to the control and manipulation of a mobile robot.
+The course focuses on the fundamentals of machine learning and uses supervised, unsupervised, and reinforcement learning algorithms for classification and prediction tasks.
+The student will learn to build models from data using regression, logistic regression, classification and regression trees, random forests, ensemble and boosted methods, neural network techniques, and deep learning using convolutional neural networks.
+These algorithms are then applied to the areas of machine vision, image feature recognition, natural language processing, and general predictive techniques used in the field of Data Science.
 Prerequisite: COSC 260.

-COSC 397 - Topics: (3) Special Topics in Computer Science
+COSC 397 - Topics: (3)

+Special Topics in Computer Science